Sup3Legacy/arlustre/docs/report/report.md

 The `libcore` uses such approach : the signal is emitted with a call to `delayMicrosedond` (ASM-programmed delay accurate function) surrounded by two `DIGITAL_MODE` calls.
 The echo is measured using the `pulseIn` function, which "simply" polls the pin at a high rate to detect when changes occur.

-This has the advantage of being accurate and "easy" to implement although technical as these routines are partly programmed in ASM for accuracy sakes.
-However I was not able to follow the same approcha as the echo's width was too large to reasonably fit inside the `step` ISR : I would not have been able to just poll in a loop waiting for the change.
-So I used pin change interrupts to make this operator asynchronous.
+This has the advantage of being accurate and "easy" to implement (although technical as these routines are partly programmed in ASM for accuracy sakes).
+However I was not able to follow the same approcha as the echo's width was too large (in the case of ultrasound echoes, around 1-10ms, which is already too long, but theoritically up to several dozens minutes!) to reasonably fit inside the `step` ISR : I would not have been able to just poll in a loop waiting for the change.
+This means that the `pulseIn` is a blocking operator, while the Lustre runtime needs a non-blocking operator.
+So I used pin change interrupts to make such an operator.

 (I would advice looking at the `time_pulse_step` function in `itnerface.zig` to fully understand the following explaination)

 The `time_pulse` operators takes in two pin ids : one for the emitted signal and one for the echo signal as well as a state signal (`do_step`).
-The sstate signal dictates whether the  operator should start a measure or wait for/read the result.
+The sstate signal dictates, on each Lustre tick, whether the operator should start a measure or wait for/read the result.

 When `do_step` is on, the output signal is fired up using a delay (here, the delay is a few µs so no need to use any interrupt-based method as this is a very short amount of time) and the echo signal pin's interrupt is setup and enabled.